Definition. If we take

 normalization.
 We have

-If we set in the definition (3.10.15) of
+in the definition (3.10.15) of

 the q-ultraspherical (or Rogers) polynomials we find the continuous